Most Fairy Tales start with Once Upon a Time. This one did not. Life happens and sometimes life throws things at you that you do not understand why.

 I was officially diagnosed with Fibromyalgia.
 I was told that my career was over.
 That I would be home and be in pain for the rest of my life.
 I gave up the next job I had taken.
 There would be no more management for me.
 I stepped down from the boards and committees I was on.
 I had no choice.
 I had to slow down.

 Luck finally came my way and I found a job.
 One that I was so excited to take and ready to start and then the next two things happened.

-In June of 2014, my grandmother past way at age 99.9.
+In June 2014, my grandmother passed away at the age of 99.9.
 She was my hero.
 The wind beneath my wings.

-We spent the next three months and three days by each others side.
+We spent the next three months and three days by each other’s side.
 Around a hundred doctor’s appointments.
 Sometimes three in one day at many different locations.
 There we were, he was fourth-eight and I was fifty-one and we were both sick.
-We didn’t know if either one of us was ever going to be able to work full time again.
-Or if we were going to loose everything that we worked so long and too many hours to get.
+We didn’t know if either one of us was ever going to be able to work full-time again.
+Or if we were going to lose everything that we worked so long and too many hours to get.

 Luck came our way.
 My new bosses stood by my side.
 His bosses did the same.
 They were keeping our jobs and were giving us whatever time we needed.
 They sent flowers and calls of support.

-Several months later with both of us getting back to work and both doing very well.
+Several months later both of us got back to work and both doing very well.
 Now the dog has cancer.
 And the next fight starts.

-Our luck had finally changed; my husband would say.
+Our luck had finally changed; my husband would say we have nothing but bad luck.
 I said we had been lucky, everything could have gone the other way.
 It was time to get back to what we knew how to do and that meant getting back to our lives.